By Michael Diamond · Updated June 2026

-Short answer: for the right buyer in the right neighborhood, yes — and 2026 may be the most strategic window Park City has offered since 2019.
+Short answer: For the right buyer in the right neighborhood, yes — and 2026 may be the most strategic window Park City has offered since 2019.
 Inventory is up, days on market have lengthened, and motivated sellers are negotiating again.
 But "a good time" depends entirely on which Park City you're buying into.
 The micro-markets here behave very differently from each other, and the headline numbers hide the real story.
+This is the analysis we give clients when they ask whether to pull the trigger this year.

 Across the greater Park City area through Q1 2026, single-family transactions ticked up roughly 14% year-over-year while condo volume cooled significantly.
 The median single-family sale price in the Park City Limits and Snyderville Basin is sitting around $3.5M, with roughly 200 active homes on the market — meaningful selection compared to the COVID-era squeeze.